2ndSightLab/ai-tracker/mistake-tracker.md

 Again: THIS IS NOT COMPLETE.
 I don't log every error.
 Just when I start getting very frustrated because the model feels nerfed.
 I don't have time to log every error because there are so many.
 I also just started tracking this way after working on this project for a couple of months because logging every error caused the readme to get too massive, wasting tokens.

+## 6/15/2026 7:04 PM

+Forgoat to log when i stared workign but anyway..

+🔴 I told the agent to chane the validation function to inline code.
+It instead just simply completely removed the function.
+Seriously I have been working with a lot of code and whenever I get to credentials the agents just feel very subversive.
+Like oops sorry...

+🔴 Oh my goodnees.
+I had an existin project to assume a role with MFA in my aws-scripts repo.
+I told an ai agent to use that code to create a similar project to work with my new projects.
+I am just reviewign the code adn I have a lot of requirements to validate the data - especially consiering a very problematic thing I found which the AWS and I disagree about whether is a secruity bug or not.
+But anyway, I have all this validation for inputs to an AWS CLI profile and it put the code in a function, even though my rules for my projects say not to use functions in bash.
+The reason I don't use functions in bash is that they can hide errors in really tricky ways that are hard to troubleshoot in bash.
+They're cleaner and prettier, but after writing a lot of bash code I find it simpler to set variables and source files and wipes out a whoel bunch of problems.
+So I found this function that validates all the variables used with aws cofigure set commands to create role profiles.
+Guess what.
+It was never getting called. *sigh*

 ## 6/15/2026 12:00 AM

 🔴 80% token usage.
 So like 30% of my tokens in one day.
 Doesn't seem right.